 This blog post is all about The Lost Gardens of Heligan, a beautiful Cornish tourist attraction and also my Summer work place.
 I have worked at Heligan for the past two Summers now and have taken many opportunities to wander around and admire its beauty.

-Heligan Gardens was founded by Tim Smit 25 years ago when he stumbled upon a door that led to a secret garden which had been lost for decades.
+Heligan Gardens was founded by Tim Smit 25 years ago when he stumbled upon a door that led to a secret garden.
+The garden had been lost for decades due to the war.
 To read more I will link Heligan’s website here.
 A side from all of its wonderful history Heligan is a place that can be enjoyed by all, from young to old, it caters for everyone.

 I hope you have enjoyed this brief insight into Heligan and what I have been up to over the Summer holidays.
 If you come for a visit you may have me serving you an ice cream or a coffee as I’m sure I will probably be back again at some point!